harshad-kadam/Apigee-Interview-Preparation-Notes/Day-4.md

 - flow call-out
 - which version on apigee on Prem or on cloud
 - logging
+- How to make call from javascript to third party URL(use HTTPClient)
 - How much you are comfortable with JS & node JS
 - error handling for generic and custom error
 - process of data insertion into action DB | insertion into logs